BillRaymond/agile-in-action-minima/_posts/2023-02-07-the-scrum-master-journey-and-their-leadership-role.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/25726041

 ---
-Content goes here...
+The Scrum Master helps the whole organization become more agile.

+Today, Daria Bagina, Professional Scrum Trainer with [Scrum.org](https://www.scrum.org "https://www.scrum.org") and [ScrumMastered](https://scrummastered.com "https://scrummastered.com"), joins us for another episode in our Seasons of Scrum series.
+Daria shares the importance of a Scrum Master in leadership and with teams.

+Daria and Bill Raymond share stories and examples to help you learn:

+✅ What is agile and agility
+✅ Scrum roles
+✅ The role of the Scrum Master
+✅ Traits of a Scrum Master
+✅ The Scrum Master's role in organizational change
+✅ Tips for hiring a Scrum Master

 ## Transcript

 (transcripts are auto-generated, so please excuse the brevity)

 **Bill Raymond:** If you were hiring a Scrum Master, what are some of the traits that you might be looking for?

 **Daria Bagina:** This is someone who is a people person, someone who really cares about others, someone who has patience, because change takes time.
 The Scrum Master is there to help the whole organization become more agile, not just the team.

 **Voice Intro:** Welcome to the Agile in Action Podcast with Bill Raymond.
 Bill will explore how business disruptors are adopting agile techniques to gain a competitive advantage in this fast-paced technology driven market.

 ### Introductions

 **Bill Raymond:** Hi, and welcome to the podcast.
 Today, I'm joined by Daria Bagina, professional Scrum trainer with Scrum.org.

 **Bill Raymond:** Hi Daria, how are you today?

 **Daria Bagina:** Hi.
 Hello.
 Yeah, I'm doing good, thank you.

 **Bill Raymond:** Great.
 I am looking forward to this conversation today.
 We're going to talk about the journey of the Scrum Master and their role in agile leadership.

 ### About Daria